mtklein/questlog/README.md

 - **Optional Objectives**: Support optional or side quests to make journeys feel layered without adding competitive gamification.

 ## Tech Stack
 QuestLog will be built with **Flutter** so the same codebase runs on both iOS and Android.
-We are experimenting with free map services such as Google Maps and Mapbox, but haven't committed to one yet.
-The app uses on-device AI models and may integrate with online services such as OpenAI if needed.
+The interactive map currently loads OpenStreetMap in a WebView using the `webview_flutter` package.
+The app relies on free services and may integrate with on-device AI models or online services such as OpenAI if needed.

 ## Philosophy
 QuestLog borrows the vocabulary of RPGs without turning life into a game.
 The goal is to encourage daily adventure and progress in real life, not to chase points or achievements.